Fontainebleau Schools: School of Fine Arts at Fontainebleau

-The School of Fine Arts at Fontainebleau (Fr, École des Beaux-Arts at Fontainebleau), was founded in 1923.
+The School of Fine Arts at Fontainebleau (Fr, École des Beaux-Arts at Fontainebleau), was founded in 1923 due to a desire, largely by American Beaux-Arts alumni, to re-establish cultural and artistic ties between France and America after the First World War.
 It was an expansion of the Conservatoire Américain (American Conservatory), established in the Fontainebleau Chateau in 1921.
 The School of Fine Arts provided programs in painting, sculpture, and architecture, and architecture flourished with its inspiration from the historic architecture in the region.

-It adopted the same mission as the music conservatory in the spheres of painting, architecture, and sculpture.
-Inspired by setting of the Chateau and its magnificent formal gardens, over time, the program has narrowed it focus to exclusively teach architecture.
+The school was temporarily closed in 1939 due to the start of the Second World War.

-Its faculty has included prestigious international names in architecture, including F. Candela, A. Cuny, B. Doshi, Sheila Hicks, L. Kroll, R. Licata, R. Péchére, B. Rasica, Paolo Soleri, J. Soltan, A. Van Eyck, Y. Wohlert, Juan Nakpil, and I. García.
+Its faculty has included prestigious international names in architecture, includingB.
+Doshi, Sheila Hicks, Paolo Soleri, and Juan Nakpil.

 Past directors of the school are Jacques Carlu, A. Remondet, P. Devinoy, Bernard de la Tour d'Auvergne, Marion Tournon-Branly, and J.L.
 Nouvian.